1. What are your hours?

 8. Are there showers?

-Not at this time.
-Not all of our sites are equipped with showers.
+Yes. we have a restricted use shower.
+It’s available for emergency use only.
 However, we are partnered with Keys to Hope which offers a place to launder and take showers.
 You need to be register at Keys to Hope to continue using the shelter programs.

 9. How clean are the sites from germs, bugs, and viruses?